owencooke/owencooke/README.md

 #### Hi, I'm Owen 🌊 It's nice to meet you!
 I am:
 - proficient in full-stack web development and research software prototyping
 - interested in learning more about machine learning and robotics
-- seeking internship/co-op opportunities for Summer 2024
+- seeking internships or co-op opportunities for Summer 2024

 #### Tech Stack